Event Date:April 26, 2026

 TIMEKEEPING - PACE

 Bib chip timing is provided by SVE.
 There will be split mats near miles 5, 8.1, 13.1, 15.2, 17, 21.2 and 24.
 There are large mile markers on the marathon course but there are no clocks or split callers.
-There are not separate mile markers on the course for the 21-Miler or 11-Miler.
+There are not separate mile markers on the course for the 21-Miler or the 11-Miler.

 ELITE RUNNERS